Photo by Veniel Jean

 "We're keeping it," she said, and looked away.

 I turn onto Fortnam Avenue.
 The concrete wall changes to a metal railing that flakes fragments of paint under my fingers.
 A faint halo of light glows by the church.
-I use it to locate the gap in the railing that leads onto the grounds.
+I use it to locate the gap in the railing leading onto the grounds.
 The grass deadens my footsteps, so all I can hear is the sound of my beating heart, its racing thuds an annoying bassline I can't quite shake from my head.

 Two men are loitering by the door.